oracle-livelabs/oci/travel-ai/generative-ai/introduction/introduction.md

 Leverage digital assistants' capability to find information related to Travel advisory, Passport related questions or Visa documentation.
 All this leveraging the power of Generative AI for Travel.

-After completing this workshop, you will know how to Generate AI Images, Text and Integrate with various external applications related to Travel.

 *Estimated Workshop Time: 5 hours (Approximately)*

 ### Prerequisites